 Swim’s bloodline went back to Geoffrey’s First Affair, a curious Dublin outfit with sassy intentions who flirted briefly with infamy when Larry Mullen produced their debut single, ‘And The Days Go By’ for Solid Records in 1986.
 Comprised initially of singer Ed Darragh, John McCrea and guitarist Hughie Purcell – and later, also featuring drummer Dave Dawson – their friendly pop/soul sound quickly disappeared up a cul-de-sac.
 But when McCrea and Joe Reilly formed Swim shortly thereafter, they brought with them similar aspirations.
 With a line-up completed by bassist Paul Holmes, guitarist Niall Conheady and Paul Daly on saxophone, Swim were also unusual in that, for an emerging, well-connected Dublin group cutting a shape around town during the late 1980s, they had an ambivalent relationship with Hot Press, then as now the country’s dominant music magazine.
 One review in particular, from the late Bill Graham, was especially savage :‘Their only value’, he concluded, ‘is that they epitomise every possible Irish mistake of 1988, a mismatch of thoughtless style and null content’.
 Now, the late Bill Graham is rightly lauded as one of Ireland’s finest critics and music writers and, to many of a certain age, enjoys a mythical status :- he often brought a wide span of reference to his work, much of which borrowed from academic constructs and tropes.
 But the line of critical thinking he applied to Swim was also relevant to many of the Irish – particularly Dublin-based – bands hawking their wares during that period and by whom Hot Press, for whatever reasons, seemed to be consistently seduced.

 Even Swim’s cheerleaders tended to water down their enthusiasm for them in public : the band just didn’t display the kind of unbridled rock and roll chops for which Hot Press was keeping Ireland safe.
 A point not lost either on those who saw Swim in Sir Henry’s in Cork at the end of the 1980s, most of whom were left positively underwhelmed.
-I’ve written previously about how that venue could often be unforgiving and cold, a bleak spot whenever the mood took her that swallowed many an unsuspecting band whole.
-A core of the venue’s regulars were, for years, blindly loyal to the brass-neck cartoonery of The Golden Horde – for whom Bill Graham had a real soft spot – and the splayed shapely of Blue In Heaven, both of whom attracted unstinting devotion in Cork simply because, to my mind, they just did unfiltered, full-frontal coercion.
-In from of that sort of a crowd, Swim were onto an absolute battering.
+I’ve written previously about how that venue could often be unforgiving and cold, a bleak spot whenever the mood took her, that swallowed many an unsuspecting band whole.
+A core of the venue’s regulars were, for years, blindly loyal to the brass-neck cartoonery of The Golden Horde – for whom Bill Graham had a real soft spot – and the splayed shapes of Blue In Heaven, both of whom attracted unstinting devotion in Cork simply because, to my mind, they just did unfiltered, full-frontal coercion.
+In front of that sort of a crowd, Swim were onto an absolute battering.

-Which only stoked up the contrarian in me.
+And this only stoked up the contrarian in me.
 While Swim sounded far too rigid and linear to ever be wholly essential, I still thought there was room somewhere for their hand-washed brand of adult-orientated pop music and that, in their fresh denims and roll-necks, they just had a different kind of cutting to them.
 And Gary Katz, Steely Dan’s long-time producer, maybe thought so too :- after Swim signed a major label deal with MCA, he agreed to produce the band’s first album.

 Ireland has made several noble stabs at the more developed, smarter end of the pop market over the years :- later-period Microdisney, The Fat Lady Sings, Hinterland, The Four Of Us, The Thrills and, more recently, Little Green Cars, all loosely occupy this space, each of them sculpting their bodies with the help of interesting supplements and nutrients, often layered keys and loops.
 It was to The Fat Lady Sings’ credit, for instance, that they took on conventional taste laws and added, on occasion, a piano accordion to their normal floor-routine.
 While The Thrills bravely raised the stakes when they unfurled a banjo into their frontline around the time of their third album, ‘Teenager’, admittedly as their career was drifting in the roaring forties .